Saiho-ji

 Additional warning: since spring 🌸 2019, children under 12 years old are not admitted anymore at the temple.

-Once inside, you'll have to pay the entrance fees (¥3,000 per person in cash) then the tour will start with quite a peculiar ceremony.
+Once inside, the tour starts with quite a peculiar ceremony.

 Before enjoying the incredible garden, visitors are asked to participate in a Buddhist ceremony in which monks recite a prayer.
 Meanwhile, visitors are invited to copy the calligraphy of a sûtra (written teachings of Buddha) which consists entirely of Japanese kanji characters.
 Do not be afraid if you don't speak Japanese, simply draw the prefilled characters.